aMarCruz/rollup-plugin-jscc/README.md

 JavaScript preprocessor for [rollup](http://rollupjs.org/)

-Featuring some of the C preprocessor characteristics through special JavaScript comments, jscc can be used in sources with a JavaScript-like syntax to build multiple versions of your software from one code base.
+Featuring some of the C preprocessor characteristics through special JavaScript comments, jscc can be used in sources with a JavaScript-like syntax to build multiple versions of your software from the same code base.

 With jscc, you have:

 * Conditional exclusion of code, based on variables and JavaScript expressions
-* Replacement of variables inside the source (by value)
+* Replacement of variables inside the source (by value at compile-time)
-* Remotion of regular JavaScript and HTML comments (optional, configurable)
 * Source Map support

 This plugin is derived on [jspreproc](http://amarcruz.github.io/jspreproc), the tiny source file preprocessor in JavaScript, enhanced with Source Maps support but without the file importer (rollup does this better).

-jscc is **not** a minifier nor beautifier tool, but you can use [rollup-plugin-cleanup](https://github.com/aMarCruz/rollup-plugin-cleanup) to trim and remove empty lines.
+jscc is **not** a minifier nor a beautifier tool, but you can use [rollup-plugin-cleanup](https://github.com/aMarCruz/rollup-plugin-cleanup) to remove comments and empty lines.

 ## Install